giulio-ran/AmazonAnalyticsSQL/README.md

 FROM SalesTransactions;
 ```

-### 2. Business Analysis
+### 2. Business Analysis: Methods
-- **Top-10 big spenders**: In this section, I focused on retreiving the top-10 'big spenders', i.e. the customers that spent more on total, also computing the average total spent by order.
+- **Top-10 big spenders**: In this section, I focused on retrieving the top-10 'big spenders', i.e., the customers that spent the most in total.
+Also I computed the average total spent per order.
-- **Geographic analysis**: Here, I grouped sales by city, and determined the top-5 cities in revenue
+- **Performance by Category and Brand**: In this combined analysis, I investigated which combination of Category/Brand generated the highest revenue, considering the quantity of items bought and the total income per combination.
-- **Monthly orders**: At last, I retrieved the total orders by month, in order to determine a rank of most profitable months.
+- **Monthly orders**: Finally, I retrieved the total orders by month, in order to determine a rank of the most profitable months.

 ```sql
  /* Who are the top-10 'big spenders' and how much did they order on average*/